October means apple picking, haunted hay rides, and the start of cold and flu season.

 Invest in a humidifier

 There’s a reason more people catch the flu during the winter and not the summer: humidity.
 The flu virus cannot survive for very long in an environment with 40 – 60% humidity.
 During colder months, however, indoor heating often produces the perfect dry environment for the flu virus to transmit easily from person to person.
 With a humidifier, you can keep your rooms at a comfortable moisture level that allows you to breathe more easily and helps avoid some of the other uncomfortable drying effects of the fall and winter seasons.
 Make sure moisture levels are not too high, though, or else mold could appear.

 Get a massage

 When you’re stressed, you’re also more susceptible to infection.
 Massages help reduce the cortisol levels in your body and make you feel more relaxed.
-Researchers have also found that a 45 minute massage results in the increased production of lymphocytes, white blood cells which help defend the body from disease.
+Researchers have also found that a 45-minute massage results in the increased production of lymphocytes, white blood cells that help defend the body from disease.
 So treat yourself, and fight infection in the process!

 Regular chiropractic care and adjustments can also help support your immune system and ensure your entire body is functioning properly to ward off against the cold and flu.
 Schedule your next appointment today online or by calling (973) 761-0022, and stay healthy during the upcoming months!